Thomas120200/bachelor_thesis_logic_locking/README.md

 can be influenced by specifying the Hamming distance.

 vhdl/top/quartus/top.qpf can be used to open the design as a project in quartus prime and download it to an FPGA.

+sfll_hd_visualizer.m is a matlab script that can be used to verify the results of the fpga and to generate images that visualize the output corruption.